-- transport management; and operational management aspects; and understand the underlying principles of each of these components;the ability to work as individual or in groups to formulate strategies for each of the - The ability to work as individual of in groups to formulate strategies for each of the international logistics components; artitically applying an individual of in a group page studies and unfamiliar practical - critically analyse as individual or in a group case studies and unfamiliar practical circumstances and develop international logistics strategies accordingly; and - acceptable behaviour within the academic environment, inclusive of adherence to rules on plagiarism and copyright principles, and the ability to interact and collaborate effectively with others whilst taking co-responsibility for his/her own learning progress.
+- integrated knowledge of the role and importance of logistics in international supply chains; - the ability to evaluate the relevant issues and challenges for an international logistics system; - an ability to critically analyse the different components of an international logistics system, including inventory management; warehouse and distribution management; transport management; and operational management aspects; and understand the underlying principles of each of these components; - the ability to work as individual or in groups to formulate strategies for each of the international logistics components; - critically analyse as individual or in a group case studies and unfamiliar practical circumstances and develop international logistics strategies accordingly; and - acceptable behaviour within the academic environment, inclusive of adherence to rules on plagiarism and copyright principles, and the ability to interact and collaborate effectively with others whilst taking co-responsibility for his/her own learning progress.

-Module code: EKIP 622 Semester 2 NQF level: 8 Title: Applied International Macro-economics
+Module code: EKIP 622 | Semester 2 | NQF level: 8

+Title: Applied International Macro-economics

-- integrated and detailed knowledge of the changing face of the world economy, and the factors influencing international competitiveness; - an ability to evaluate the underlying causes of economic wellbeing as reflected in a country's economic growth and development, as well as the role of the balance of payments and other selected indicators in highlighting a country's general economic performance and potential; - an ability to analyse the macroeconomic policies which a country's national authorities implement to maximize savings and investment, control inflation and currency fluctuations and enhance a country's competitiveness; - Integrated and detailed knowledge of the composition of the international monetary system and the various role players in the system; - an ability to analyse the economic events and decisions both locally and internationally - that have moulded South Africa's business environment in recent years; and - acceptable behaviour within the academic environment, inclusive of adherence to rules on plagiarism and copyright principles, and the ability to interact and collaborate effectively with others whilst taking co-responsibility for his/her own learning progress.
+- integrated and detailed knowledge of the changing face of the world economy, and the factors influencing international competitiveness; - an ability to evaluate the underlying causes of economic wellbeing as reflected in a country's economic growth and development, as well as the role of the balance of payments and other selected indicators in highlighting a country's general economic performance and potential; - an ability to analyse the macroeconomic policies which a country's national authorities implement to maximize savings and investment, control inflation and currency fluctuations and enhance a country's competitiveness;

+- Integrated and detailed knowledge of the composition of the international monetary system and the various role players in the system; - an ability to analyse the economic events and decisions both locally and internationally - that have moulded South Africa's business environment in recent years; and - acceptable behaviour within the academic environment, inclusive of adherence to rules on plagiarism and copyright principles, and the ability to interact and collaborate effectively with others whilst taking co-responsibility for his/her own learning progress.